TsionZerihun/Learn_Amharic_Website/r.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Our website is a platform for users to learn Amharic.
+Learn Amharic is a website is a platform for users to learn Amharic.
 It includes
 * Pronouns
 * Numbers
 * Introduction